Key Quote

 RAD — STAGNATE

-Don John is the play's most static character — he does not change, learn, or grow.
+Don John is the play's most staticstatic — Remaining the same; showing no change or development character — he does not change, learn, or grow.
 His self-declaration as a villain is both his entrance and his exit: he declares who he is and never deviates.
-This stagnation is deliberate: Shakespeare uses Don John as a catalyst (something that causes change in others) rather than a character with his own arc.
+This stagnation is deliberate: Shakespeare uses Don John as a catalystcatalyst — Something that causes a significant change or reaction in others rather than a character with his own arc.

 Key Words